Needs assessment: Definition, types, steps & examples

 5. Get feedback

-A needs assessment is all about corporate and community needs.
-Test your findings with diverse groups of people who might have varying perspectives (and biases) on your data.
-Share it with stakeholders and community members alike to gauge how both your higher-ups and target audience are going to react to any process changes.
+Test your findings with diverse groups who might have varying perspectives (and biases) on your data.
+Share it with stakeholders and community members to gauge how both leadership and your target audience will react to process changes.

 A few people who may want to see your assessment include: